create3000/x_ite/docs/_posts/components/Time/TimeSensor.md

 ### SFTime [in, out] **cycleInterval** 1 <small>(0,∞)</small>

 *cycleInterval* is loop duration in seconds.
-Interchange profile hint: TimeSensor may be ignored if cycleInterval \< 0.01 second.
+Interchange profile hint: TimeSensor may be ignored if *cycleInterval* \< 0.01 second.

+#### Hint

+- *cycleInterval* is a nonnegative SFTime duration interval, not an absolute clock time.

 #### Warning